unitedcoresystems/Bootcampclass-2023/Projects/Project-01_Web-Server/Step-01.md

-# Step 01: How to Launch an Ubuntu(22.04) T2 Medium Instance
+# How to Launch an Ubuntu(22.04) T2 Medium Instance on AWS

 - To launch an Ubuntu 22.04 T2 Large instance on AWS, follow these step-by-step instructions:

-#### Prerequisite
-+ Server Name: Web-Server
-+ AMI:  Ubuntu 22.04
-+ Instance type:  T2.Large  8GB of RAM.
-+ Security Group: 22, and 80
-+ Storage : 10 gb

 1. **Log in to AWS Management Console**:
     - Go to https://aws.amazon.com/ and sign in to your account.